Rugby League world flush with praise for Walsh

 4:58PM AEDT | Chris McCarthy

 A captain’s challenge to overturn an alleged Roosters knock-on, on grounds of it being a strip, has been denied.
-Commentators on both 2GB and Channel Nine are debating the credentials of those in the bunker, as it was clearly a strip.
+Commentators on both 2GB and Channel Nine are debating the credentials of those in the bunker, saying it was clearly a strip.

 Halftime